FAQs on privacy: Google Nest

 Location data from your Nest app

-Nest’s Home/Away Assist uses data from your activity sensors combined with your phone’s location (if you’ve given permission) to automatically modify the behavior of your Nest device when you leave or return home.
+Nest’s Home/Away Assist uses data from your activity sensors combined with your phone’s location (if you’ve given permission) to automatically modify the behaviour of your Nest device when you leave or return home.
 To turn off use of your phone’s location to inform Home/Away Assist, use the Nest app.

-Your location established by the Location History setting in your Google Account is not used by Home/Away Assist, nor is your phone’s location data collected by the Nest app used to establish Location History in your Google Account.
+Your location established by the Location History setting in your Google account is not used by Home/Away Assist, nor is your phone’s location data collected by the Nest app used to establish Location History in your Google account.
 In the future, as we integrate Nest and Google location services to provide new features, we’ll be transparent and give you controls to manage your location information.

-If you don’t migrate your Nest Account to a Google Account, you’ll remain subject to existing terms and privacy policies of Nest Labs, Inc. listed here.
+If you don’t migrate your Nest account to a Google account, you’ll remain subject to existing terms and privacy policies of Nest Labs, Inc. listed here.

 Sharing your information

 You can add people to your Google Nest home, such as family members or roommates.
-Only invite people you trust because members of your home receive broad rights — they can add or remove devices, use and change existing device settings, link to other services in certain cases, and add or remove other members, including you.
+Only invite people that you trust because members of your home receive broad rights – they can add or remove devices, use and change existing device settings, link to other services in certain cases, and add or remove other members, including you.

 Remember that guests with physical access to your home may be able to access and interact with your device; for example, they might adjust your thermostat, view video displayed on your smart display, or even interact with mic and camera buttons on the device.
-If you prefer that guests not use your device, you may want to consider putting it away when you have guests in your home.
+If you prefer guests not to use your device, you may want to consider putting it away when you have guests in your home.

-Learn more about sharing devices:
+Find out more about sharing devices:

 - Google Home app: Share devices in your home with other people and read about Guests and your Google connected home devices